Home Site Map Postwar Lionel Modern Lionel Soviet Trains Contact Us

 Photo of the rear deck of the coal tender.

-The tender is very, very clean with a nice rust-free chassis with the "2046W" lettering clearly visible on the frame underside.
+The tender is all original and very, very clean with crisp lettering!
+It also has a nice rust-free chassis with the "2046W" lettering clearly visible on the frame underside.

 An "aerial" view of the coal tender.